cosmos/developer-portal/academy/2-cosmos-concepts/2-accounts.md

 <HighlightBox type="tip">

-If you want to go beyond the out-of-context code samples above and instead see more details on implementing this, you can go straight to the main exercise in Run Your Own Cosmos Chain [natively with SDK v0.50](/hands-on-exercise/1-native/index.md) or [with Ignite CLI](/hands-on-exercise/1-ignite-cli/index.md) to start from scratch.
+If you want to go beyond the previous out-of-context code samples and instead see more details on implementing this, you can go straight to the main exercise in Run Your Own Cosmos Chain, either [natively with SDK v0.50](/hands-on-exercise/1-native/index.md) or [with Ignite CLI](/hands-on-exercise/1-ignite-cli/index.md) to start from scratch.

 More specifically, you can jump to:

-* [Add your first object](/hands-on-exercise/1-native/3-add-game.md) and [Add your first message](/hands-on-exercise/1-native/4-add-message.md) to see how to save addresses in storage in v0.50 natively.
+* [Add your first object](/hands-on-exercise/1-native/3-add-game.md) and [Add your first message](/hands-on-exercise/1-native/4-add-message.md) to see how to save addresses in storage with v0.50 natively.
 * [Store Object](/hands-on-exercise/1-ignite-cli/3-stored-game.md), [Create Custom Messages](/hands-on-exercise/1-ignite-cli/4-create-message.md), and [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling.md) to see how to save addresses in storage with the help of Ignite CLI.
 * [Add a Way to Make a Move](/hands-on-exercise/1-ignite-cli/6-play-game.md) to see how a message's _sender_ address is checked against a stored game.